 5. Will You Use That Room?

-That room you have in the basement for the gym – will it be used frequently enough to have that seperate room?
+That room you have in the basement for the gym – will it be used frequently enough to have that separate room?
 When designing your home, ask yourself if you will actually use certain rooms.
 Frequently, many rooms go under-utilized.
 In turn, they become a dumping ground for storage, laundry, and more.
 Maybe that craft room and office room can be combined – which lessens the chances of it becoming under-utilized.

 6. Laundry Machine Placement

 When building a new home, you have options for your laundry.
 Do you want it in the basement?
 The main floor?
 Or near the bedrooms?
 Ideally, near the bedrooms makes the most sense.
 You won’t have to drag loads of laundry up and down the stairs.
 However, if you throw your laundry on at night, you might prefer the machines farther away from your sleeping area.
-This one comes down to a personal preference.
+This one comes down to personal preference.
 But you definitely want to pay some attention to it!

 7. Bedroom Location

 The location of the master bedroom will matter a lot.
 Sleep is important!
 We need it to function.
 Thus, you want your bedroom located somewhere quiet.
-If you have family that comes in late, you likely won’t want your room overtop of the garage.
+If you have a family that comes in late, you likely won’t want your room to overtop of the garage.
 If you live near a busy road, you’ll want your room as far away from it as possible.
 Make sure you also don’t share a wall with the main living space.
 For families with different sleep schedules, this may cause tempers and tension to fly high.